dj2121/deep_learning_cpp/README.md

 # deep_learning_cpp
-Basic cpp implementation of deep learning primitives for reference.
+Basic (naive) cpp implementation of deep learning primitives for reference.

 Please refer to ann.h for implementation and main.h for sample usage.